-The program manager has work cosiderable experience in gas distribution systems operations and as a state program manager.
+The program manager has considerable work experience in gas distribution systems operations and as a state program manager.
 He has completed all of the required courses to lead Standard Inspections of gas pipeline and LNG facilities.

-General Comments: Info Only = No Points
+General Comments:

-There were no issues found that resulted in the loss of points in Part C of this evaluation.
+There were no issues found in Part C of this evaluation.